MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 }
 ```

-### Constant expressions are no longer always noexcept in permissive mode
+### Constant expressions are no longer always `noexcept` in permissive mode

 This is a source/binary breaking change.

-The short-lived resolution to core issue 1351 specified that a constant expression is always `noexcept`, even if it involves a function call to a function declared with a potentially-throwing exception specification.
+A constant expression was always `noexcept`, even if it involved a function call to a function declared with a potentially-throwing exception specification.
 This wording was removed in C++17, although the Microsoft Visual C++ compiler still supported it in `/permissive` mode in all C++ language versions.

-The `/permissive` mode behavior is removed.
+This `/permissive` mode behavior is removed.
 Constant expressions are no longer given special implicit behavior.

 The `noexcept` specifier on `constexpr` functions is now respected in all modes.
 This change is required for correct implementation of later core issue resolutions that rely on the standard `noexcept` behavior.

-**Example**
+For example:

 ```cpp
 constexpr int f(bool b) noexcept(false)